 When you say hello to someone from Glasgow and ask them how they are the standard reply is “no bad”.

-The more you practise the better you get at it.
+The more you practice the better you get at it.

 It’s the same as the more I read and educated myself on personal development and positive mindset training the better I’ve gotten at it.

 Bagging Munros and climbing the beautiful mountains of Scotland is what I call soup for the soul.
 Something happens when you are out there absorbing all the beauty.

 If you’ve never experienced the great outdoors I encourage you to get out there and enjoy the challenge and experience.

 So what are you waiting for?
 Get out there and bag yourself a Munro!

 Davie McConnachie is Scotland’s leading health and wellness coach, multi-award-winning gym owner, motivational speaker, and the founder of DMC Fitness, a fitness education facility known as the premier choice for 1-2-1 personal training.
 He has inspired thousands of people to fall in love with fitness – his true mission in life.

 In his own fitness journey, Davie has athletically competed in Mixed Martial Arts fighting for Scottish and British titles, boxed for Scotland’s top amateur boxing team, and competed internationally in Girevoy (kettlebell) Sport.

 Diving into the world of sports and wellness has helped Davie to deal with his own inner demons.
 He. overcame many dark times using his own unique method to complete his cycle of H.E.A.L.I.N.G.